12 Consumer Discretionary Stocks Moving In Wednesday's Pre-Market Session - Benzinga

 Gainers

-- Elys Game Technology ELYS shares increased by 17.7% to $1.33 during Wednesday's pre-market session.
-The market value of their outstanding shares is at $31.4 million.
+- Jiuzi Hldgs JZXN stock rose 9.3% to $1.17 during Wednesday's pre-market session.
+The market value of their outstanding shares is at $25.0 million.

-- Future FinTech Gr FTFT stock moved upwards by 15.69% to $0.62.
-The market value of their outstanding shares is at $43.1 million.
+- Sunlands Technology STG stock increased by 9.13% to $4.3.
+The market value of their outstanding shares is at $57.1 million.

 Losers